Microshak/MicroNotes/UW/Week3Volume.md

 6. Rows
 7. JSON
 8. Binary
+9. Parque
+10. Avro
+11. Protobuf
+12. Relations
 ---

-# What do we need to consider
+# What Do We Need to Consider When Choosing a Database

 * Functional Requirements
   * ACID VS BASE